ianbarrere/ananke/README.md

   With this, you can generate portions of config standalone or pulling from variables stored in the device vars.yaml files (or elsewhere) similarly to Ansible.
 This allows you to do things like generate large lists of BGP neighbors or interfaces based on fairly small definitions.
 It's a bit more powerful, but also limited and static.
+Likewise, the presence of jinja syntax in your config files prevents you from interacting with the config in python.

 3) The third tier is using Ananke's NetworkConfig API to manage your device configs with external tools.
 This of course requires some programming knowledge, and the development